-Of course, you have to look on a case-by-case basis and I cannot make a single response of type & #8220; any image or its output from & #8217; an AI benefits from a copyright", but the use of an AI does does not seem to me to exclude, from this simple fact, the application of copyright.
+Of course, you have to look at it on a case-by-case basis and I cannot make a single answer of the type "any image or sound coming out of an AI benefits from a copyright", but the use of an AI does not does not seem to exclude, by this simple fact, the application of copyright.

 To conclude, I would simply like to recall that, when inventing photography, some wanted exclude this of "art".
 Indeed, they considered that photography belonged to the technical field.